Federal Reserve: Out-sourcing the Monetary System to the Money Trust Oligarchs Since 1913

 Now, the dealer banks who are paid interest by the Treasury on the money created by the Fed on the basis of the Treasury's instruments, use that cash to prop up the system, to buy things, whether it be Wall Street shares, Treasury's or commodities... property or precious metals.
 So long as the dealers are paid by the ponzi, the system stays afloat.
 Private equity outfits and hedge funds also play a large part in this game.

-While the system is fatally flawed, the solution is simple enough.
+The system is flawed and nearly crashed completely in 2008-2009 however in principle a solution exists in the form of currency nationalization first.
 In principle, true reform of the Treasury and nationalization of the dealer banks and Bank of New York Mellon (Fed) will begin to stop the rot, where "nationalization" means "for the nation".
 In this hypothetical case, the Treasury would end its out-sourcing of the monetary system to private banks and once again print the United States Note to replace the Federal Reserve Note.
-The United States Note only acts on behalf of and in the name of the people of the United States, not to enrich the private banks of the Fed.
+Thus the United States Note only acts on behalf of and in the name of the people of the United States, not to enrich the private banks of the Fed.
 This means that United States Notes would be used to purchase back the debt held by the Federal Reserve, and extinguish that debt, thus putting the wealthiest banking oligarchs in the world out of business.
 That's the same process that Andrew Jackson began in 1832, resulting in the Independent Treasury under Van Buren.
 From 1844 to 1913 the United States operated an Independent Treasury where the National banks were privately owned, however the debt created and the interest on that debt were owned by the Independent Treasury and thus the people of the United States and profit on the public debt was paid to the Treasury and not to the private National banks.

 Inflation and debasement of the currency